-Table 13 Summary of Company performance with regard to consent 7390-1 (2012-2013)
+Table 14Summary of Company performance with regard to consent 7466-1.1 (3 February 2014 - 30 June 2014)

-Coi ndition requirement Means of monitoring during period under review Compliance achieved?
-7390-1: To discharge produced water from hydrocarbon exploration and production operations by deep well injection at the Turangi-A wellsite (via Turangi-3 well).
-1. The maximum injection pressure shall not exceed 55 bar (800 psi).
-Assessment of consent holder records.
+Cor dition requirement Means of monitoring during period under review Compliance achieved? sent 7466-1.1: To discharge produced rations by deep well injection at the Kow water from hydrocarbon exploration and production har wellsite.
+1. Provision of geological and injection well construction information.
+Receipt of satisfactory information.
 Yes 2.
-The volume of liquid re-injected shall not exceed 300 m3/day.
+The maximum injection pressure shall not exceed 92 bar (1,352 psi).
 Assessment of consent holder records.
 Yes 3.
+The volume of liquid re-injected shall not exceed 916 m /day.
+Assessment of consent holder records.
+Yes 4.
+The rate of injection shall not exceed 38 m /hour.
+Assessment of consent holder records.
+Yes 5.
+The injection of fluids shall be confined to the Mount Messenger Formation, deeper than 970 metres true vertical depth below ground level.
+Review of "Injection Operation Management Plan," well construction log and injection data.
+Yes 6.
 Recording requirements for discharge volumes, rates, and pressures.
 Receipt of well discharge data.
-Yes 4.
+Yes 7.
 Chemical analysis of discharge.
 Receipt of discharge analysis results.
-Yes 5.
-Provision of annual report detailing all records collected in accordance with conditions 3 & 4.
+Yes 8.
+Provision of annual report detailing all records collected in accordance with conditions 4 & 5.
 Receipt of satisfactory information.
-Yes 6.
+Yes 9.
+Notification provision.
+Received 5 working days prior to consent exercise.
+Yes 10.
 Submission of an Injection Operation Management Plan.
 Receipt of satisfactory information.
-Yes 7.
-No contamination of freshwater aquifers.
-Assessment of consent holder records.
 Yes

-Condition requirement Means of monitoring during period under review Compliance achieved?
-Receive notice of exercise of consent.
-Yes 9.
+11. No contamination of freshwater aquifers.
+Assessment of consent holder records.
+Yes 12.
+Lapse clause.
+Yes 13.
 Review provision.
-N/A N/A Overall assessment of consent compliance High
+N/A Overall assessment of consent compliance Overall assessment of consent compliance High High

-Table 14 Summary of Company performance with regard to consent 9272-1 (2012-2013)
+Table 15 Summary of Company performance with regard to consent 7897-1 (2013-2014) 14) --- -----

-Con dition requirement Means of monitoring during period under review Compliance achieved? ater, well drilling fluids, well workover fluids and contaminated st njection via the Turangi-A waste disposal well. ormwater into the 1.
-Prior to exercising the consent, the consent holder shall submit an "Injection Operation Management Plan."
+Cor dition requirement Means of monitoring during period under review Compliance achieved? frac ater, well drilling fluids, well workover fluids, hydraulic om the consent holder's wellsites into the Mount n via the K-11 waste disposal well.
+1. Prior to exercising the consent, the consent holder shall submit an "Injection Operation Management Plan."
 Receipt of satisfactory "Injection Operation Management Plan."
 Yes 2.
 Injection well, geological and operational data submission requirements.
 This information can be included in the "Injection Operation Management Plan."
 Receipt of satisfactory information.
 Yes 3.
 The injection pressure at the wellhead shall not exceed 115 bar (1,685 psi).
 Review and analysis of injection data.
 Yes 4.
-The rate of injection shall not exceed 687 m3/day (3 bpm).
+The rate of injection shall not exceed 687 m /day (3 bpm).
 Review and analysis of injection data.
 Yes 5.
-The volume of fluid injected shall not exceed 687 m3/day.
+The volume of fluid injected shall not exceed 687 m /day.
 Review and analysis of injection data.
 Yes 6.
-The injection of fluids shall be confined to the Mount Messenger Formation, deeper than 1,350 metres true vertical depth below ground level.
+The injection of fluids shall be confined to the Mount Messenger Formation, deeper than 1,320 metres true vertical depth below ground level.
 Review of "Injection Operation Management Plan," well construction log and injection data.
 Yes 7.
 The consent holder shall at all times adopt the best practicable option.
 Assessment of consent holder records and site inspection notices.
 Yes 8.
-Limits the range of fluids that can be discharged under the consent.
-Assessment of consent holder records and injectate sample analysis.
-Yes 9.
 Maintain full records of injection data.
 Receipt and assessment of injection data.
-Yes 10.
-Maintain records an undertake analysis to characterise each type of waste arriving on-site for discharge.
+Yes 9.
+Maintain records and undertake analysis to characterise each type of waste arriving on-site for discharge.
 Receipt and assessment of injection data.
+No 10.
+The data required by conditions 9 & 10 above, for each calendar month, is required to be submitted by the 15 th day of the following month.
+Receipt of satisfactory data by the date specified.
 Yes